docker/docs/docker-for-windows/faqs.md

 #### How do I add custom CA certificates?

-Starting with Docker for Windows 1.12.1, 2016-09-16 (Stable) and Beta 26 (2016-09-14 1.12.1-beta26), all trusted Certificate Authorities (CA) (root or intermediate) are supported.
+Starting with Docker Desktop for Windows 1.12.1, 2016-09-16 (Stable) and Beta 26 (2016-09-14 1.12.1-beta26), all trusted Certificate Authorities (CA) (root or intermediate) are supported.
 Docker recognizes certs stored under Trust Root Certification Authorities or Intermediate Certification Authorities.

-Docker for Windows creates a certificate bundle of all user-trusted CAs based on the Windows certificate store, and appends it to Moby trusted certificates.
-So if an enterprise SSL certificate is trusted by the user on the host, it is trusted by Docker for Windows.
+Docker Desktop for Windows creates a certificate bundle of all user-trusted CAs based on the Windows certificate store, and appends it to Moby trusted certificates.
+So if an enterprise SSL certificate is trusted by the user on the host, it is trusted by Docker Desktop for Windows.

 To learn more about how to install a CA root certificate for the registry, see [Verify repository client with certificates](/engine/security/certificates)